robvanholstein/IRDAP/docs/source/configfile.rst

    ``conventional``, ``normalized`` (default = ``conventional``)

    Type of double difference to be computed.
 In almost all cases one would use ``conventional``.
-When there are large variations in atmospheric seeing and sky transparency among the measurements, using ``normalized`` can suppress spurious polarization signals and improve the quality of the final images (see `van Holstein et al. 2019 <https://arxiv.org/abs/1909.13108>`_).
+When there are large variations in atmospheric seeing and/or sky transparency among the measurements (often resulting in a large spread of the measured star polarization as a function of HWP cycle number), using ``normalized`` can suppress spurious polarization signals and improve the quality of the final images (see `van Holstein et al. 2019 <https://arxiv.org/abs/1909.13108>`_).

 .. _single_posang_north_up: